Pinkish Black: Formation (2010)

-Self-titled debut (2011-2012)
+Self-titled debut (2011–2012)

 The band had been signed from the Dada Drumming record label to Handmade Birds.
-Here, they spent a great deal of time recording and mixing the music for their upcoming debut.
+Here, they spent time recording and mixing the music for their upcoming debut.
 On May 5, 2012, the self-titled LP was released.

-Century Media & Relapse Records (2012-Present)
+Century Media Records and Relapse Records (2012–present)

 Beck and Teague were signed to Century Media Records on November 12, 2012.
-Their second album Razed to the Ground was released on September 17, 2013.
+Their second album, Razed to the Ground, was released on September 17, 2013.

-On December 4, 2014, Relapse Records announced that they had signed the band, and that the label would be releasing both Pinkish Black's third full-length and the final works of Pinkish Black predecessors The Great Tyrant (entitled The Trouble With Being Born).
+On December 4, 2014, Relapse Records announced that they had signed the band, and that the label would be releasing both Pinkish Black's third album and the final works of The Great Tyrant (entitled The Trouble With Being Born).

-In 2019, Relapse released an album called Concept Unification which explored themes of anxiety, futility and emptiness that Beck claims to have experienced as a child after Showbiz Pizza rebranded itself into a Chuck E. Cheese's.
+In 2019, Relapse released an album called Concept Unification, which explored themes of anxiety, futility and emptiness, that Beck claimed to have experienced as a child after ShowBiz Pizza Place rebranded itself into a Chuck E. Cheese.

 In 2020, they released a joint album with avant-jazz band Yells at Eels entitled Vanishing Light in the Tunnel of Dreams.

+Beck died in August 2024, at the age of 48.